Gravitational waves in metric-affine bumblebee gravity: The polarization states

 For this configuration $b\!\cdot\!k=0$ and $b^2=-b_2^2$, so Eq.~\eqref{MDR_MA_rewrite} reduces to $\Big(1-\frac{\xi}{2}b_2^2\Big)(\omega^2-k^2)=0 \,\Rightarrow\, \omega=k$, provided $1-\xi b_2^2/2\neq0$.
 Hence the dispersion relation remains Lorentz invariant.
 Adopting again the representative constraint structure used in the metric analysis~\cite{Amarilo:2023wpn}, the condition $b^\mu\varepsilon_{\mu\nu}=0$ removes the entire $y$ row and column, $\varepsilon_{2\nu}=0$ .
 In this configuration the constraint system does not enforce $\varepsilon=0$, so the trace component may survive.
 Solving the remaining relations yields a two--parameter polarization tensor (e.g.\ with $\varepsilon_{11}$ and $\varepsilon_{13}$ independent),

-In other words, within the \textit{metric--affine} dispersion relation \eqref{MDR_MA_rewrite} the number of independent polarizations remains two.
+In other words, {within the representative \textit{metric-}-inspired constraint structure adopted here, the illustrative tensor sector is parametrized by two independent amplitudes}.
 Nevertheless, their tensor representation depends on the orientation of the background vector relative to the propagation direction.
-For timelike backgrounds or spacelike backgrounds parallel to the wave vector, the two standard transverse tensor modes propagate with a modified velocity.
+For timelike backgrounds or spacelike backgrounds parallel to the wave vector, {the representative tensor structure reduces to the usual transverse form, while the propagation velocity is modified}.
 In contrast, when $b^\mu\perp k^\mu$ the dispersion relation becomes Lorentz invariant, while a representative tensor description inspired by the metric analysis may contain additional coordinate components.
 A complete identification of the physical polarization content in the metric--affine theory would require the full graviton propagator.